2019 Fort Worden

 times!) is Gerry, who is our beginning kite sewing teacher.
 This is the

 place to start if you have never sewn a kite.
 Learn basics plus make a

 wonderful Gregor Hip Pocket Hybrid sled kite or a classic rainbow windsock.

 Flapping Raven and Snowy Owl kites

 We're happy to have Dan back for 2019 to

-teach the Flapping Crow Kite.
+teach the Flapping Raven kite.
 This kite is interesting to build and amazing

-to watch fly as it mimics the crow’s flapping wings.
+to watch fly as it mimics the bird’s flapping wings.
+The Raven will